 Years later this theory of minor accomplishments made its way into the realm of therapeutic self improvement.
 In one of the classes I do, we (including me) declare an easy project we commit ourselves to.
 The object of the project is to convince ourselves that we can do what we say.
 Most of us have the best of intentions, but often crap out of its completion.
 Exercise, lose weight, quit smoking, watch less TV are only a handful of good intentions.
 Then we end up feeling like a loser.
 Go to garage sales and what do you always see?
 Exercise equipment.
 Oops, crapped out again.
 So this home therapy is meant as a confidence builder, not a grand achievement award.
 So pay attention to the simple rules and try it out once in a while.

-■ Important projects like quitting smoking or losing weight or painting your house.
+■ Do not plan important projects like quitting smoking or losing weight or painting your house.
 Do not over obligate yourself.

-■ Endless time doing the project.
+■ Don't plan on spending endless time doing the project.
 It must have a start date and a finish date.
 Typically three to

-■ Plan stuff you don’t know how to do.
+■ Do not plan stuff you don’t know how to do.
 This exercise is only about keeping your word.

 ■ Plan realistically.
 Predict obstacles and have a backup plan.
 If you were going to walk in the park three times a week for 15 minutes, what if you have a week of rain?
 Most malls have a walking area for indoor exercise.
 Plan for possible obstacles.